 The resulting relative effect of radiative corrections is around $6\times 10^{-5}$.
-The continuous component of the neutrino energy spectrum from the decay of light mesons can be safely neglected as soon as the flux is normalized to the meson decay width accounting for all radiative events.
+The continuous component of the neutrino energy spectrum from the decay of light mesons can be safely neglected as soon as the flux is normalized to the meson decay width, accounting for all radiative events.

-Effects of radiative corrections on accelerator (anti)neutrinos produced from pions decaying in flight are also negligibly small.
+The effects of radiative corrections on accelerator (anti)neutrinos produced from pions decaying in flight are also negligibly small.
 As a toy example, let us consider a monochromatic beam of pions with energy $4.7~\mathrm{GeV}$.
-Such pions decay into (anti)neutrinos of $2~\mathrm{GeV}$ energy.
-In this setup, radiative (anti)neutrino energy spectrum lowers the mean (anti)neutrino energy by negligible $3.2\times10^{-5}$ relative correction, which is approximately independent of the off-axis angle on the length scales of modern detectors in oscillation neutrino experiments.
+In the forward direction, such pions decay into (anti)neutrinos of $2~\mathrm{GeV}$ energy.
+In this setup, the radiative (anti)neutrino energy spectrum lowers the mean (anti)neutrino energy by a negligible $3.2\times10^{-5}$ relative correction, which is approximately independent of the off-axis angle on the length scales of modern detectors in oscillation neutrino experiments.